pepri/subtitles-editor/README.md

 - Colorizer for SubRip Text (SRT) files.
 - Shift all timestamps by a specific time value.
 - Renumber frame sequence with specified start index.
+- Reorder frames based on their sequence number.
 - Linear correction by mapping two existing time stamps to new values.
 - Translate subtitles to different languages.
 - Only subtitles in selection are affected.
 If there is no selection, all subtitles are affected.